wicked-rainman/DAPL/docs/README.md

     Other than maintaining a count of input and output records and maintaining file or memory pointers for any reference files, there is no state within the code block.
-This allows for processing of undefinably large volumes of input, restricted only by the memory requirements for hold one single record at a time.
+This allows for processing of undefinably large volumes of input, restricted only by the memory requirements for holding one single record at a time.

     Code within the loop block is generally fault tollerant.
 For example, function references to field names that are non-existant result in the calling function failing gracefully